What’s The Difference Between Sourcing And Procurement?

 Strategic sourcing incorporates strategic dimensions and capabilities of suppliers such as emphasis on quality management practices, process capabilities, design and development, and cost reduction capabilities into the decision-making process.
 This makes it possible for organizations to achieve accurate information and best-in-class market results (Beaty, 2013).

 Choosing the right suppliers is crucial.
 The further we go down the supply chain, the harder it is to track and correct mistakes.

-Therefore, companies expect the sourced goods and services to be of high quality, low costs, and delivered on time.
+Therefore, companies expect the sourced goods and services to be of high quality, low costs and delivered on time.

 Selecting a supplier requires research and strategy.
-Getting to know suppliers and ensuring their product will deliver the best results has a monumental impact on your business.
+Getting to know suppliers and ensuring their products will deliver the best results has a monumental impact on your business.
 You need someone you can trust and someone you can rely on now and in the future.

 Do you want to learn more about how you can create an effective sourcing and procurement strategy to save time and money?
 Check out our guide.

 As an overarching process that also contains sourcing, procurement affects the supply chain from one end to the other.
 Procurement is the set of tasks associated with buying a product or service.
 It is defined as the process of acquiring goods, works, and services for organizational use, and it involves activities such as identification of needs, sourcing, selection, negotiation, ordering, receiving, and payments.

 The procurement process covers all the tasks that happen before, during, and after the purchase of goods and services.
 It starts with the identification of needs and ends only when the need is fulfilled or no longer exists.